yx8/Add-git-branch-name-in-the-Bash-command-prompt-for-Windows/README.md

 # If you are working with Git in Windows and you want to show the git branch name in the Bash command prompt.
 Here is the solution to do it.

-First of all, it's good to use a Linux like Bash command prompt tool in Windows, here I will use the Cygwin as an example, you can use most of the Linux/ Mac OS command in this tool.
+First of all, it's good to use a Linux like Bash command prompt tool in Windows, here I will use the Cygwin as an example, this tool also supports most of the Linux/ Mac OS command, that's right you can type Linux/ Mac OS commands on Windows Bash prompt.

 - We can download Cygwin from their official website [https://cygwin.com/install.html](https://cygwin.com/install.html)